 Old West's investment philosophy stems from Ben Graham's classic observation that "investing is most intelligent when it is most business-like".
 That means that we don't view stocks or bonds as financial instruments that trade up or down; instead, we view them as equivalent to private ownership or creditor stakes in the underlying businesses.
 Simply, we consider ourselves business people who merely transact through publicly-traded securities.

-In every investment we make, we seek a large margin of safety in terms of price paid relative to business value received.
-Buying at a large discount to intrinsic business value not only offers a magnified prospective return but more importantly provides a buffer against all the things that can and often do go wrong.
+In every investment we make, we seek a margin of safety in terms of price paid relative to business value received.
+Buying at a discount to intrinsic business value not only offers a magnified prospective return but more importantly provides a buffer against all the things that can and often do go wrong.
 With that said, it's often not enough to buy something just because it's cheap, so we also spend a lot of time trying to understand what will make a company's stock price appreciate.
 We try to identify situations where we believe we have unique insights or can identify catalysts that the market will eventually recognize.

 A focus on people forms the core of Old West's investment process.
 As a first principle, we believe that the soundest way to protect and grow our capital is by aligning ourselves with management teams who have high stock ownership and smart pay.
 It is our contention that incentives matter deeply, and that there is no surer way to understand the character and motivation of a management team than to study how they get paid.
 In the five minutes that it takes us to look at stock ownership, pay levels, and the business metrics that drive incentive pay, we are able to intelligently eliminate over 90% of the potential companies that would otherwise absorb much of our time and resources.

 Before we dig into our company specific analysis, we source and sort potential investments through several intuitive filters that also relate to people: